FeignClaims/cpp_novice_template/README.md

 ## `#include "PPP.h"` issues error?

 Currently the module feature is not supported well.
-You should use `#include "PPPheaders.h"` instead of `#include "PPP.h"` until:
+If your `#include "PPP.h"` issues error, you should use `#include "PPPheaders.h"` instead of `#include "PPP.h"`.

-- (For IDE users) CMake 3.30 is released.
+**TLDR:** If you're using clang 18+ as the compiler or the latest version of Visual Studio 2022 as the IDE, you might be lucky enough to successfully #include "PPP.h".
+But for now, you'll usually fail, and continuing to tinker with it will leave you physically and mentally exhausted.

+click [here](https://arewemodulesyet.org/tools/) to see current tools support for module.
+What's more,

+- for MacOS homebrew clang users: There's a [bug](https://gitlab.kitware.com/cmake/cmake/-/issues/25965) for homebrew clang with CMake's standard module library support, which requires your manual fix.
-- (For clangd users, possibly using VSCode, vim, etc.) clangd [supports module](https://github.com/llvm/llvm-project/pull/66462).
+- for clangd users (possibly using VSCode, Qt Creator, vim, etc.): Although clangd has [supported module](https://github.com/llvm/llvm-project/pull/66462) since 19, it hasn't supported it very well.

 ## Install Qt

 Here I provide three ways to install Qt.
+After installation, You're able to use it in this project template directly.

 ### (recommended) Download Qt installer and install it manually